AcutronicRobotics/gym-gazebo2/README.rst

 **Note for Devs:** In order to work with the ``orient_collision`` environment you need to do the following temporary changes:

 Use my own ``gazebo_ros_pkgs`` branch, which includes a merge of plugins that are still pending aproval in the official repository.
 Replace the current ``gazebo_ros_pkgs`` repository in ``ros2_mara_ws/src`` with ``https://github.com/nzlz/gazebo_ros_pkgs -b ros2_merge_state_time_cmds`` .

+Please make sure you are not sourcing ROS1 workspaces via bashrc or any other way.

 Ubuntu 18
 ^^^^^^^^^